simeononsecurity/simeononsecurity.ch/content/guides/turn-linux-into-nas-nfs-cifs/index.en.md

 ## Section 7: Security Considerations

-To ensure the security of your NAS, it's essential to:
+To ensure the security of your NAS, you need to:

 - **Enable a firewall** and restrict access to authorized IP addresses.
 - Regularly **update your Linux system** and NAS software.